tdwg/website/conferences/2024/registration/index.md

 ## One email to rule your identify in Oxford Abstracts (OA)

 - The system matches registration email addresses with presenter email addresses to verify your registration status (and your eligibility to be part of the program for SPNHC-TDWG 2024)
-- If you do not already have an OA account, create one that reflects the email used for you as an author/presenter and for when register for the conference https://app.oxfordabstracts.com/dashboard
+- If you do not already have an OA account, create one that reflects the email used for you as an author/presenter and for when you register for the conference https://app.oxfordabstracts.com/dashboard
 - If you already have an account with OA, make sure that the email associated with your account is also the one used on your abstract(s) and when you register.
 This is critical if you are a presenter.
 - DO NOT make a second account to try to fix this
 - If you want to use a different email than the one associated currently with your account,